Guandimiao: Site

 Guandimiao is around 18 km south of the Yellow River, in what is now Xingyang, Zhengzhou, Henan.
 It lies about 200 km from Yinxu.
 During its period of occupation, the site was around 6 km away from the nearest river.
 It lies within the Xingyang Basin, south of a low mountain, Mount Tan (檀山).

 During the Erligang period, two major urban centers were nearby in what is now Zhengzhou and Yanshi.
 By the Anyang period, the region around Zhengzhou, including Guandimiao, was a network of smaller settlements on the periphery of the Shang's core territory.
 Although possibly part of the outlying demesne of the Shang kings, the village was likely part of a group of settlements near Zhengzhou under the influence of a local lord.
+One archaeology theory posits that the site was part of an estate controlled by Shang elites.
+However, if the Late Shang had a significantly decentralized and commercial economy, the village may have simply provided labor service and tax to the state, but otherwise engaged in its own economic activities.

 The site primarily dates to the Anyang period, stretching from the subperiods of Anyang I to III.
 (Note: The Late Shang or Anyang Period is generally split into four subperiods, following the Xia–Shang–Zhou Chronology Project.
 Anyang I stretches from 1250 to 1220 BCE, Period II from 1220 to 1160, Period III from 1160 to 1102, and Period IV from 1101 to 1046.)
 This is attested from changes in pottery over time, reflecting those found at Yinxu.
 Human use during other periods is also attested at the site, including the presence of artifacts from the earlier Yangshao culture.
 During the Anyang I subperiod, mainly the western portion of the village was occupied.
 The majority of Late Shang remains date to the Anyang II subperiod.
 A narrow trench was dug around the site, enclosing the village into an area of around 2.5 ha.
-However, during Anyang III, the village began to spread beyond the encircling ditch.
+However, during Anyang III, the village began to spread beyond a small encircling ditch.

 The village was occupied for roughly 150 years; assuming a generation length of 20 years, this was around seven generations.
 The 228 Late Shang tombs found at the site suggest a population of over 30 villagers per generation, with a maximum concurrent population estimated around 100 people in the early 12th century BCE (corresponding to the Anyang II subperiod).
 This is similar to figures estimated from house distribution, which range from 48 to 100 inhabitants at any given time.
 Limited later human activity at Guandimiao is attested from the Zhou (1046–256 BCE), Han (202 BCE – 220 CE) Tang (618–907), Song (960–1279), and Qing (1644–1912) dynasties.